 - (1) While eligibility for admission to the University is based on academic merit, the University recognises that, for many reasons, some domestic applicants are unable to demonstrate their full potential for success at tertiary level study through the normal qualifying processes.
-The University has established flexible admission schemes and educational access schemes to assist these domestic applicants to gain admission to undergraduate courses. - (2) Special admission programs may be faculty or course specific and must be approved by the Academic Board.
-All approved special admission programs must be set out in the relevant faculty resolutions, award course resolutions or in this policy. - (3) Applicants eligible for special admission programs will be granted adjustment factors resulting in a selection rank which may be higher than their ATAR or equivalent. - (4) Domestic applicants may apply for admission under more than one special admission scheme, provided that their ATAR or equivalent is equal to or greater than the minimum ATAR or equivalent for the course. - (5) Applicants applying for more than one special admission scheme: - (a) are eligible for adjustments for one scheme only; and - (b) will be granted adjustment for the scheme which gives them the greatest benefit. - (6) Except for: - (a) the Conditional Early Offers Schemes; - (b) the Gadigal Program; and - (c) the Future Leaders Scheme;
+The University has established flexible admission schemes and educational access schemes to assist these domestic applicants to gain admission to undergraduate courses.

+- (2) Special admission programs may be faculty or course specific and must be approved by the Academic Board.
+All approved special admission programs must be set out in the relevant faculty resolutions, award course resolutions or in this policy.

+- (3) Applicants eligible for special admission programs will be granted adjustment factors resulting in a selection rank which may be higher than their ATAR or equivalent.

+- (4) Domestic applicants may apply for admission under more than one special admission scheme, provided that their ATAR or equivalent is equal to or greater than the minimum ATAR or equivalent for the course.

+- (5) Applicants applying for, or eligible for, more than one special admission scheme may accumulate adjustments:

+- (a) for up to two schemes; and

+- (b) to a maximum of ten points.

+- (6) Except for:

+- (a) the Conditional Early Offers Schemes;

+- (b) the Gadigal Program;

+- (c) the Future Leaders Scheme; and

+- (d) the MySydney Scheme